^

 • Children with congenital defects of the heart muscle and circulatory system.

-• Children with chronic diseases of the respiratory system, cardiovascular system, kidneys, with diabetes mellitus and malignant blood diseases.
+• Children with chronic diseases of the respiratory system, cardiovascular system, kidneys, diabetes mellitus and malignant blood diseases.

 • Children from orphanages, from families with insufficient social and living conditions.